ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Both Selection and Connection Properties can be added to a Preconnection to configure the selection process, and to further configure the eventually selected protocol stack(s).
-They are collected into a TransportProperties object to be passed into a Preconnection object:
+They are collected into a TransportProperties to be passed into a Preconnection object:

 ~~~
-TransportProperties := NewTransportProperties()
+TransportProperties := NewTransportProperties(profile?)
 ~~~

+With the creation of the TransportProperties object, an optional profile can be passed.
+These profiles consist of a list of properties that are used together frequently.
+See {{property-profiles}} for a list of profiles implementations should support.
 Individual properties are then added to the TransportProperties Object:

 ~~~